aws/constructs/README.md

 Constructs are often used to represent the _desired state_ of cloud applications.
 For example, in the AWS CDK, which is used to define the desired state for AWS infrastructure using CloudFormation, the lowest-level construct represents a _resource definition_ in a CloudFormation template.
 These resources are composed to represent higher-level logical units of a cloud application, etc.

+## Support policy

+All [maintained Node.js versions](https://nodejs.org/en/about/previous-releases#release-schedule) are supported by this package.

 ## Contributing

 This project has adopted the [Amazon Open Source Code of